M eet Claire. Claire is 23, she just got married, and she feels like she’s finally getting the hang of “adulting”.

 What Is Credit?

-After getting confused by articles talking about “FICO” and “bureaus” and “hard checks” and “soft checks,” she decides to go back to the beginning.
+After getting confused by blogs talking about “FICO” and “bureaus” and “hard checks” and “soft checks,” she decides to go back to the beginning.

 They’re talking about the amount of money (credit) they are allowed to borrow (credit) with their account.